Condor Ferries

+Condor Ferries Limited, commonly known as Condor, was a Channel Island shipping company based in St. Peter Port, Guernsey.
+Founded in 1964, it operated a variety of passenger and freight services between France, Guernsey, Jersey and Southern England.

+Condor Ferries had several owners during its operational history before being taken over by Brittany Ferries in 2025.

 History

-Condor Ferries was formed in 1964 by Channel Island businessmen Peter Dorey and Jack Norman.
-Condor was two thirds owned by Onesimus Dorey & Sons, led by Dorey, with the remaining third largely held by Jack Norman of Commodore Shipping, linking the two companies.
-The company originally operated services only between the Channel Islands and St Malo.
-In a 2014 interview with the Guernsey Press, Dorey's son, Rupert recalled "it was a ballsy, risky thing to do to start the business in the first place in 1964, with no guarantees of success.
-It was very innovative at the time but it wasn't even clear whether the local waters would suit the hydrofoil boat, and there were problems to overcome.
-It made losses for two or three years but then they rolled the dice, decided to double up the service and buy another boat, it was one huge risk but it paid off."
+Condor Ltd was formed in 1964 by Channel Island businessmen Peter Dorey and Jack Norman.
+Condor was two-thirds owned by Onesimus Dorey & Sons, led by Dorey, with the remaining third largely held by Jack Norman of Commodore Shipping, linking the two companies.
+The company originally operated services only between the Channel Islands and Saint-Malo, which commenced on 1 May 1964.
+The formation of the company was in response to the uncertainty in the islands created by the withdrawal from this route of SS Brittany by British Railways in November 1962.

+In a 2014 interview with the Guernsey Press, Dorey's son, Rupert, recalled "it was a ballsy, risky thing to do to start the business in the first place in 1964, with no guarantees of success.
+It was very innovative at the time, but it wasn't even clear whether the local waters would suit the hydrofoil boat, and there were problems to overcome.
+It made losses for two or three years, but then they rolled the dice, decided to double up the service and buy another boat, it was one huge risk, but it paid off."

+The initial series of Condor vessels were all hydrofoil passenger ferries, with the exception of Condor 6 which was a passenger only catamaran.

 Peter Dorey was lost at sea in a sailing accident whilst competing in the 1979 Fastnet Race, with his interest passing to his wife, Tattie.
-Four years later, in 1983, Commodore Shipping acquired all remaining shares in Condor which it did not own, with David Norman being appointed managing director.
-In 1992 Australian logistics and transport company, TNT, acquired a 50% shareholding in Condor Ferries.
+Four years later, in July 1983, Commodore Shipping acquired all remaining shares in Condor, which it did not own, with David Norman being appointed managing director.
+In the same month, Condor carried their four millionth passenger.

+The failure of the joint venture between Sealink British Ferries and Channel Island Ferries in September 1986 and the resulting strike provided Condor with an opportunity to introduce an already mooted service between the Channel Islands and Weymouth.
+As preparations were already under consideration for a service to the Dorset port for the 1987 season, the set up was swift and took advantage of the limited capacity available due to the strikes.
+During the first 18-day period of operation, 18,000 passengers were carried, proving the viability of the route.
+Further success on the route saw the announcement of a larger vessel to be introduced in June 1988, although ultimately this was delayed, resulting in a change of tack; Condor announced in 1990 their intention to purchase their first car-carrying vessel from Incat in 1992.

+In 1992, the Australian logistics and transport company, TNT, acquired a 50% shareholding in Condor Ferries.